-The Town of Amherst has a very active Committee on Disabilities that has addressed ADA compliance in all Town facilities and will be directing its efforts, along with Town departments, to establishing a Town Policy on ADA compliance and accessibility throughout the Town.
+The Town will continue to support the activities of the Erie County Fair Housing Partnership and will actively participate in a 2018 Conference and other activities scheduled for April, Fair Housing Month.
+The Town of Amherst also has a very active Committee on Disabilities that has addressed ADA compliance in all Town facilities and will be directing its efforts, along with Town departments, to establishing a Town Policy on ADA compliance and accessibility throughout the Town.
 Fair Housing counselors are noting an increased rate of discrimination reports from persons with disabilities that are trying to find housing in the Town.
 The Town's CDBG and HOME housing programs do offer rehabilitation loans to single family homeowners and owner occupied two family units to provide accessibility repairs.